yintrigue/portfolio-ds/README.md

 **Keywords**: OLS, Gauss-Markov Assumptions, Omitted Variable Bias
 **Tech Stack**: R

-The study includes a **regression analysis**, including an examination of **Gauss–Markov assumptions** and **omitted variable bias**, in an attempt to explore the relationship between YouTube video's quality and viewership.
+The study includes a mini **regression analysis**, including an examination of **Gauss–Markov assumptions** and **omitted variable bias**, in an attempt to explore the relationship between YouTube video's quality and viewership.
 In particular, we ask the question: How does the quality of a video affect its number of views?

 <a name="data_exploration"></a>